Greater Jasper Consolidated Schools

+Consolidated Elementary School

 On April 19, 2017, it was announced that Greater Jasper Consolidated Schools proposed to consolidate Fifth Street Elementary and Tenth Street Elementary into a single building.
 On the night of June 26, 2017, the school board voted unanimously for the project to be green-lit.
-On March 4, 2020, GJCS announced that construction would wrap up in April, and students would move in for the 2020-2021 school year in August.
+On March 4, 2020, GJCS announced that construction would wrap up in April, and students would move in for the 2020–2021 school year in August.

-As of the 2019-2020 school year, there are 3,203 students.
-In the 2016-17 school year, there were 218 teachers.
+As of the 2019–2020 school year, there are 3,203 students.
+In the 2016–17 school year, there were 218 teachers.

 Greater Jasper Consolidated Schools serves the communities of Jasper, Ireland, Portersville, Maltersville, among others.